-- To ensure high expectations for all, in all aspects of school life. - To introduce 'Jigsaw' across the school giving an umbrella of coverage. - To continue to create a culture of calm and mutual respect. - To work as a Town to have a shared ethos.
+- To ensure high expectations for all, in all aspects of school life. - To embed 'jigsaw' across the school giving an umbrella approach to PSHE and RSE. - To continue to create a culture of calm and mutual respect. - To ensure through direct and indirect teaching that BAME is recognised and celebrated.